What Is Emotional Flooding in a Relationship & How to Deal

 Unresolved emotional triggers

 Sometimes, past experiences or unresolved issues can trigger emotional flooding.
-A specific situation, word, or action may remind someone of an old wound, making them feel overwhelmed by emotions that are not fully dealt with.
+A specific situation, word, or action may remind someone of an old wound, overwhelming them with emotions that have yet to be fully dealt with.

 These triggers can cause an emotional overload, which is hard to control in the heat of the moment.